You’re not alone, but that doesn’t necessarily make you right.

 Should people zip merge?

-The UK government seems to agrees, although this is a little grey.
+The UK government seems to believe that it reduces road incidents, although this is a little grey.

 "In congested road conditions do not change lanes unnecessarily.